Home ] Up ]

 In short form with a 3-500Z what you need to do is make sure the grid pins are grounded directly with nearly zero length connections directly to the chassis.
 You need to be sure there is some shunting low impedance reactance at 150-200 MHz that you can apply a series resistance to the path, and that the added series inductance does not get so large that excessive current flows through the resistor at the operating frequency.

-The only hard and fast rule is keeping the grid grounding short and direct will almost always increase stability of a power amplifier.
-What we do in the anode really depends heavily on the physical and electrical construction, and without knowing those detail it is impossible to make a suggestion.
+The only hard and fast rule is keeping grid grounding short and direct will almost always increase stability of a power amplifier.
+What we do in the anode really depends heavily on the physical and electrical construction, and without knowing the system in great detail it becomes impossible to suggest the optimum system.

 What is a parasitic suppressor?